 Coming to the end of your Series A round can drum up a few significant feelings.
 Relief, joy, fear, and excitement, usually top the list—just to name a few.
 While it may seem more comfortable to stand back and let things play out, now is the time to refill your coffee, so you’re extra attentive.
-Though you’re over “selling yourself” to venture capital (VC) investors, you still want your hands on every single part of this endeavor.
+Though you’re over “selling yourself” to venture capital (VC) investors, you still want your hands on every single part of this endeavor, including exploring the best financing options available.
 We’ll show you how.

 As the final post in our series on Series A funding, we explain negotiating details as well as how to close your Series A successfully.
 Featuring insights from a seasoned VC investor—Mike Rogers, partner at Interplay Ventures–we help you to make the most of your Series A round.